amanmadov/msin617-final-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Since coding bootcamps are the most popular way of learning software development these days, I have tried to simulate a coding bootcamp academy for Touro University.
+Since coding bootcamps are the most popular way of learning software development these days, I have tried to simulate a coding bootcamp academy website for Touro University.

 - [x] Tried to follow `responsive design guidelines` for the project and tested all pages with different devices.
 - [x] Color codes and the combinations are taken from `Touro University GST` website.